 Since paint is designed to cling to surfaces, it will quickly start to harden.
 This means it will stain PVC pipes even after most of the paint is removed.

 Tiny amounts of paint, such as those that may be on your paintbrush, may not cause much harm to your pipes.

 But pouring the stain and polyurethane varnishes down the drain is another matter.

 What Happens if Wood Stain Goes Down the Drain?

-If you accidentally poured the stain or varnish down the drain, it will stick to the inner walls of the drain.
+If you accidentally pour the stain or varnish down the drain, it will stick to the inner walls of the drain.

-This will cause the grease, hair, dirt, and other particles that normally flow through the pipe to become stuck to the inside.
+This will cause the grease, hair, dirt, and other particles that generally flow through the pipe to become stuck to the inside.

 It will not take long before the drain is clogged up with so much material that water will start to back up.

-In addition, the type of paint primer and stain will have an effect on the pipes.
+In addition, the type of paint primer and stain will affect the pipes.

-While a little latex paint tends to be water-soluble, it is still a threat to clog up the drains if enough is poured into the pipes.
+While a bit of latex paint tends to be water-soluble, it is still a threat to clog up the drains if enough is poured into the pipes.